 Proposed An-72 variants that never flew included a search and rescue (SAR) platform for the Red Navy; an antisubmarine warfare (ASW) platform; a firefighting platform; a "carrier onboard delivery" aircraft to deliver cargoes to Red Navy aircraft carriers; one with air-cushion landing gear; and even a flying boat derivative.

 One of the most unusual derivatives of the An-72 was the "An-71", which was an airborne early warning (AEW) machine.
 It featured a disk radome mounted on top of a forward-swept tailfin.
 Apparently it was intended for carrier operation.
 Only two were built, with the first performing its initial flight on 12 July 1985, but it never entered production.
-NATO gave it the appropriate codename of "Madcap".
+NATO gave it the appropriate reporting name of "Madcap".

 * Following production of the baseline An-74, there emerged a tangle of subvariants, derived from the "An-74MP", an An-74 modified as a demonstrator carrying avionics gear allowing it to perform international commercial operations.
 An-74 subvariants included: